brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 3.3.2
     - [Feature] TYPO3 10.4 support.
     - [Bugfix] Added missing closing li tag to the expandableChild template.
-    - [Bugfix] The fe configuration does not update the render type.
+    - [Bugfix] The FE configuration does not update the render type.
-    - [Bugfix] Do not mixup and/or combine escaping for keys and/or code generation.
+    - [Bugfix] Do not mix-up and/or combine escaping for keys and/or code generation.
     - [Bugfix] Remove a possible warning when cleaning up old log files.
     - [Bugfix] Minimise interference with strange CSS styles.